Vintic/OsmAnd/plugins/Osmand-Traffic/README.md

 * OsmAnd documentation on creating custom plugins and the context-menu *Avoid Road* feature (which marks roads as not usable for routing).
 This is leveraged to bypass heavy-traffic roads in route calculations.
 * Community discussions confirm that default OsmAnd traffic overlays are visual-only and do not impact navigation, hence the need for our plugin.
 * Prior research projects (e.g., GrenobleFuté 2016) have successfully extended OsmAnd with a traffic layer, parsing JSON data and drawing colored road sections, demonstrating the feasibility of this approach within OsmAnd’s plugin framework.

+The initial implementation of OsmAnd Android plugin.
+Here's what it does:

+### ✅ Implemented

+* Downloads traffic data from a JSON URL
+* Caches it locally for offline use
+* Draws colored markers (red/yellow/green) on the map based on traffic severity
+* Automatically loads cached data on startup
+* Allows daily/manual updates via code (UI button wiring can be added next)

+### 🔜 Next Step (Optional)

+The plugin currently does **not yet** influence routing.
+For that, we'll need to hook into OsmAnd's routing system and dynamically “avoid” road segments near heavy traffic points.
+Let me know if you want me to proceed with that part.

+### TO DO:

+* A UI button for manual refresh?
+* Hook into route planning to avoid "heavy" traffic points?